IronGG/Lab3_ARN/rapport.md

 At this step a lot of times, our trained model always guessed wake (which means around 60% f1_score) or wake + sleep forgetting rem (which was around 80% f1_score).
 This made us rethink a lot of things and lose some time.
 In the end we figured that sigmoid activation function were a "no go" and switched to relu instead.
+We also switched the output sigmoid to softmax.

 ## Competition